-I’ve been hearing for years that we should flex our foot in various poses where we have our knees bent at ninety degrees or more.
-More recently I’ve received two seperate emails regarding the application of this technique to lotus posture.
+I’ve heard for years that we should flex our foot in various yoga postures where our knees are bent at ninety degrees or more.
+More recently I received two separate emails asking if we should flex our foot in lotus pose.
 Should the foot be flexed or extended in padmasana?
-It’s time I throw in my own two-cents on this topic.
+It’s time I throw in my own two cents on this topic.
 As many of you know, I’m for whatever works.
 If it helps when you flex your foot, then the answer is flex your foot.
 But why does this work?
 Is it necessary?

-The traditional view of padmasana and how it is executed could be taken from the Hatha Yoga Pradipika.
+The traditional view of padmasana and how it is executed comes from the Hatha Yoga Pradipika.
 It describes padmasana quite simply.
-Place your right foot on top of your left thigh and then your left foot on your right, this is known as padmasana.
-Well, nothing is included about whether one should or should not flex the foot while in this asana.
+“Place your right foot on top of your left thigh and then your left foot on your right, this is known as padmasana“.
+There is nothing in the Hatha Yoga Pradipika about whether we should or should not flex the foot while in lotus.

 What change does this tension have on the knee?
-Well, it’s possible that if the knee is rotated, flexing the foot and changing the tension could help undo some of that rotation.
-No one ever refers to Gastrocnemius as a rotator of the knee, hardly.
-However, I could imagine it undoing some in these positions since the attachments and the tissues would put equal pressure or tension onto both sides of the knee.
+Well, it’s possible that if your knee is rotated and you flex your foot, that change in tension could help undo some of the rotation.
+No one ever refers to gastrocnemius as a rotator of the knee.
+However, I could imagine it undoing some rotation in these positions since the attachments and tissues put equal pressure on both sides of the knee.

 Signup for our newsletter!Get the latest articles in your inbox each month.

 "*" indicates required fields

 While I was sitting at the computer I placed my right ankle across my left thigh just above my knee.
 I relaxed my right leg and my toes were pointing slightly down toward the floor.
 This by itself suggests that there is some external rotation going on at the knee joint.
 I then flexed my foot in lotus and sure enough, my foot quite naturally wanted to be more parallel with the floor.